Last Updated on

 - Who are exempted from paying PhilHealth contribution?

-- How much is the monthly contribution for PhilHealth?
+- How much is the monthly contribution to PhilHealth?

 - 1. PhilHealth contribution table for employees and employers.

-- 2. PhilHealth contribution table for voluntary members (except for foreigners).
+- 2. PhilHealth contribution for voluntary (self-paying) members and professional practitioners.

 - 3. PhilHealth contribution for OFWs.